 Use your mouse buttons with the Explore tool

 - Left mouse button—A single click allows you to identify features with an instant pop-up window.
 Drag to pan around the view.
+In standard navigation, dragging pans across the physical geography.
+In planar navigation mode, panning is across the screen's display.

 - Right mouse button—Drag to zoom in and out continuously.